Program Admission Requirements

 Notice of Admission Decisions

-Acceptance of the offer is generally not deferred; however, programs are permitted to recommend admission deferrals on a case-by-case basis, generally only for extenuating circumstances.
-If granted, the deferral is normally for the next cohort start only; the student is expected to have accepted Rocky Mountain University of Health Professions’ offer of admission.
-Accordingly, a student who requests and is approved to defer admission is considered under an obligation to enroll and attend the program the following cohort start.
+Accepted applicants may be permitted for a one-time admission deferral on a case-by-case basis, generally only for extenuating circumstances.
+If granted, the deferral is for the next cohort start only; the student is expected to have accepted Rocky Mountain University of Health Professions’ offer of admission and then confirm their enrollment.
+Accordingly, a student who requests and is approved to defer enrollment is considered under an obligation to enroll and attend the program for the next semester’s start.

-Where the deferred student fails to satisfy the reason for or conditions of the deferral, the deferral may be withdrawn and the offer of admission may be rescinded, thereby prompting the need to re-apply, if the applicant wishes to be considered for future admission.
+Suppose the accepted applicant fails to satisfy the conditions of the deferral.
+In that case, the offer of admission may be rescinded, prompting the need to re-apply if the applicant wishes to be considered for future admission.

-The Office of Admissions reserves the right to rescind an offer of admission for a variety of reasons, such as:
+The Admissions Office reserves the right to rescind an offer of admission for a variety of reasons, such as:

 - A lapse in judgment or integrity, such as cheating or illegal activity;